 Lidocaine, formerly also referred to as lignocaine, is an amide local anesthetic agent.
 First synthesized between 1943 and 1946 by Nils Löfgren and Bengt Lundquist, it is a tertiary amine derived from xylidine, and its use rapidly became widespread given its superior safety profile compared to older local anesthetic agents.
 The drug is commonly used for local anesthesia, often in combination with epinephrine (which acts as a vasopressor and extends its duration of action at a site by opposing the local vasodilatory effects of lidocaine).
 Given intravenously, it can be used during advanced airway management as an adjuvant to tracheal intubation, obtunding the hypertensive response to laryngoscopy and potentially reducing the incidence of myalgia and hyperkalemia when succinylcholine is given.
 Lidocaine is a class Ib antiarrhythmic agent on the Vaughan-Williams classification, and its use is indicated in the management of acute ventricular tachydysrhythmias.
-It also has roles as an adjuvant analgesic in the management of chronic pain.
+It also has roles as an adjuvant analgesic in the management of acute and chronic pain.

 As with other local anesthetics, the site of action of lidocaine is at sodium ion channels on the internal surface of nerve cell membranes.
 The uncharged form diffuses through neural sheaths into the axoplasm before it then ionizes by combining with hydrogen ions.
 The resulting cation binds reversibly to sodium channels from the inside, locking them in the open state and preventing nerve depolarization.
 As lidocaine is a weak base with a dissociation constant (pKa) of 7.7, approximately 25% of molecules will be un-ionized at a physiological pH of 7.4 and will be available to translocate inside the nerve cells, meaning that lidocaine has a more rapid onset of action than other local anesthetics with higher pKa values.
 Efficacy decreases in the presence of inflammation; this can be due to acidosis decreasing the proportion of un-ionized lidocaine molecules, a faster decrease in lidocaine concentration due to increased blood flow, and potentially also increased production of inflammatory mediators like peroxynitrite which act directly on sodium channels.